 [(D2)Mbali Hlophe] 13

 i.Mahagane: area approximately mid-way between, but south of, Mhlosheni and Hluti in southern Swaziland.

 ii.Mbali Hlophe:

 iii.Hundred Hlophe (neè Lukhele):

 iv.Lena Hlophe:

 v.Lomboshwa Dlamini; a daughter of Mshengu, brother of Sobhuza II, and wife of the late Hlophe chief, [after comma no text??].

 vi.Mabhengu:

 vii.Ndawande:

 viii.Lukhambule:

 ix.Mkhonkosi:

 x.Mndzebele: a sibongo commonly found in Swaziland.

-xi.Awu: a non-influencing interjective.
+xi.
+Awu: a non-influencing interjective.

 xii.Dude:

 xiii.Ndlangamandla: a sibongo commonly found in Swaziland.
-The Ndlangamandla chiefdom is located just eas the Hlophe chiefdom in the far south of Swaziland. st of
+The Ndlangamandla chiefdom is located just east of the Hlophe chief of Swaziland. ofdom in the far south

-xiv.bemdzabuko: literally those who broke off; often translated as 'the original' (inhabitants); the term is used to

-refer to those tibongo who claim to have arrived in the Swaziland area together with the Dlamini's.
+xiv. bemdzabuko: literally those who broke off; often translated as 'the original' (inhabitants); the term is used to refer to those tibon arrived in the Swaziland area together with the Dlamini's. go who claim to have